Euphrates in the Bible

 Verse ConceptsempiresThe SunMediterranean SeaAs Far As The Euphratesbridgesborders

-Joshua said to all the people, “This is what the Lord, the God of Israel, says: ‘Long ago your ancestors, including Terah, the father of Abraham and Nahor, lived beyond the Euphrates River and worshiped other gods.
+Joshua told all the people, "Here is what the Lord God of Israel says: 'In the distant past your ancestors lived beyond the Euphrates River, including Terah the father of Abraham and Nahor.
+They worshiped other gods,

 Verse ConceptsPast, TheHistory Of NationsDifferent GodsServing One's Own GodsBeyond The EuphratesSpecial Revelation

-But I took your father Abraham from the region beyond the Euphrates River, led him throughout the land of Canaan, and multiplied his descendants.
-I gave him Isaac,
+but I took your father Abraham from beyond the Euphrates and brought him into the entire land of Canaan.
+I made his descendants numerous; I gave him Isaac,

 Verse ConceptsChildren, attitudes towardsChildren, A Gift From GodGod Multipling PeopleBeyond The Euphrates